OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

     - This document contains AI security threats and controls to facilitate risk analysis
     - See also [MITRE ATLAS framework for AI threats](https://atlas.mitre.org/)
     - ISO/IEC 27005 - as mentioned above.
 Gap: covers this control fully, with said particularity (as 27005 doesn't mention AI-specific threats)
-    - ISO/IEC 27563 (AI use cases security & privacy) Discusses the impact of security and privacy in AI use cases and may serve as useful input to AI security risk analysis.
+    - ISO/IEC 27563:2023 (AI use cases security & privacy) Discusses the impact of security and privacy in AI use cases and may serve as useful input to AI security risk analysis.
+The work bases its list of AI use cases on the 132 use cases belonging to 22 application domains in ISO/IEC TR 24030:2021, identifies 11 use cases with a maximum concern rating for security and 49 use cases with a maximun concern rating for privacy.
     - ISO/IEC 23894 (AI Risk management).
 Gap: covers this control fully - yet it refers to ISO/IEC 24028 (AI trustworthiness) for AI security threats, which is incomplete compared to for example the AI exchange (this document).
 The scope is broader than security which is not an issue.
     - ISO/IEC 5338 (AI lifecycle) covers the AI risk management process.
 Gap: same as 23894 above.
     - [ETSI Method and pro forma for Threat, Vulnerability, Risk Analysis](https://www.etsi.org/deliver/etsi_ts/102100_102199/10216501/05.02.03_60/ts_10216501v050203p.pdf)